sangeethnandakumar/Template-Serilog/README.md

 # Express.Logging

+### ❤️ MARK YOUR SUCCESS BY LEAVING A ⭐ STAR TO THIS REPOSITORY IF IT HELPS YOU ... ❤️

 Express Logging is not a library.
 It's an example of clear implementation of logging on .NET Core applications by making use of SeriLog and it's async writing feature to file sink.

 ![alt text](https://d585tldpucybw.cloudfront.net/sfimages/default-source/productsimages/justmock/justmock__net_770.png?sfvrsn=b4522579_1)